searsia/beautiful-jekyll/_posts/2017-01-13-isoc-three-worries.md

 ## 2. Privacy

 The second thing that worries me: Search engines receive information from us that is really, really private.
-We search things about our health, about our sexual preferrences, about our financial situation.
+We search things about our health, about our sexual preferences, about our financial situation.
 Most search engines log our queries, and they hold on to that information, indefinitely.
 They also log our clicks.
 And they use this information to target us with advertisements.

-Sadly, the most vulnerable people in our society, people with bad health or with bad credit scores, are in practice be targeted the most.
+Sadly, the most vulnerable people in our society, people with bad health or with bad credit scores, are in practice targeted the most.
 It is worth reading Cathy O'Neil's analogy between optimizing advertisement returns and the "itinerant quack" in an old western ([O'Neil 2016][3]):

 > Vulnerability is worth gold.
 It always has been.
 Picture an itinerant
 > quack in an old western movie.
 He pulls into town with his wagon full